Last updated on March 15, 2023. We track all revisions and include the latest changes below.

 Historically, words for people with connections to Latin America have evolved multiple times.
 While our newsroom’s guidance is rooted in the AP Stylebook, we ask for a person's preference.
 When it’s not possible to verify this, or we’re speaking broadly, we use Latino.
 If a source has communicated to us that they use Latinx or Latine to identify themselves, we will use it in our story.
 An example: "Jennifer Lopez, a Latinx business owner in Mid-City, applied for a PPP loan last year."

-Our newsroom follows guidance from the NPR Editorial Guidance Book, which is included in the subsections below.
+For broader reproductive care language, our newsroom follows guidance from the NPR Editorial Guidance Book, which is included in the subsections below.

 - “Pro-choice,” “Pro-life”: Instead of pro-choice, use abortion-rights supporter(s) or abortion-rights advocate(s).
 Instead of pro-life, use abortion-rights opponent(s) or derivations thereof (for example: “a group that opposes abortion” or “a group that supports access to abortion”).
 Do not use pro-life and pro-choice in copy except when used in a quote, actuality or the official name of a group.